Tess of the D'Urbervilles (2008 TV serial): Filming

 Gemma Arterton and Hans Matheson shooting on location.

 Nicholls worked closely with director David Blair to ensure the visual style of the series complemented his faithful adaptation of the story.
 The episodes were largely filmed in Gloucestershire and Wiltshire and shot on high quality 35mm film rather than on digital video for a richer and more romantic appearance.
 Nicholls observed that "any adaptation of Hardy has to capture the beauty of his nature writing without forgetting that this is a brutal, unforgiving landscape", and that "the production should be beautiful but not 'pretty'; it should be about characters in a landscape, not just the landscape."

 The series made extensive use of location shooting.
 Filming took place in many parts of southern England, including Thomas Hardy's native Dorset.
 Nicholls recalled how he found "Tess and Angel's farewell in the morning light at Stonehenge... the most moving scene in English literature, so to be able to recreate it, at dawn, on location at the correct time of year, has been tremendously exciting."

+The score was composed by Rob Lane, and includes the folk song 'The Snow it melts the soonest'.